-Tuition \$2500/year

-Must provide award letter and bill

-Ensure that youth have accessed all available sources of support (VSAC, work-study aid, loans, high schools, Scholly app (myscholly.com), rotary, credit unions, etc.)

-Up to \$450 (including software, warranty, carrying case) Computers

-Computers are prioritized for youth needing access for the purposes of higher education and/or vocation.

-Youth still in high school are not eligible for computer funding.

-Check out special deals for college students (e.g. college code for Microsoft Office)

-\$600 per semester Text books

-Explore options like used books, rentals, digital text, sell-back, etc.

-Car insurance \$100 per month, three months at a time

-Car repairs \$1000 for lifetime of the vehicle, including tires

-\$800 Drivers' education

-Check with VSAC about non-degree grant if youth is not enrolled in high school.
+Tuition Must provide award letter and bill Ensure that youth have accessed all available sources of support (VSAC, work-study aid, loans, high schools, Scholly app (myscholly.com), rotary, credit unions, etc.) Computers Up to \$450 (including software, warranty, carrying case) Computers are prioritized for youth needing access for the purposes of higher education and/or vocation. • Youth still in high school are not eligible for computer funding.
+Text books Check out special deals for college students (e.g. college code for Microsoft Office) \$600 per semester IEXT DOOKS Explore options like used books, rentals, digital text, sell-back, etc. Car insurance \$100 per month, three months at a time Car repairs \$1000 for lifetime of the vehicle, including tires Drivers' education \$800 Chack with VSAC about non-degree grant if youth is not enrolled in high school Check with VSAC about non-degree grant if youth is not enrolled in high school.
 If youth is still enrolled in school, ask school to provide funds and use IEP goals to support.

-Gas cards can be provided for travel to work, school, appointments, etc. in a short-term way.
-A Gas cards more sustainable source of funding for gas must be explored.
+Gas cards Gas cards can be provided for travel to work, school, appointments, etc. in a short-term way.
+A more sustainable source of funding for gas must be explored.
 Families and youth will not be reimbursed based on mileage.

-Progressive employment Stipends for youth - \$40-\$100/week depending on time commitment, emphasis on skills/education/networks of support, also service if possible

-Clothing

-Up to \$300 including basic clothing needs, interview/work clothing, shoes.

-If youth are under 18 and need clothing or other basic needs, must include explanation about why placement/quardian cannot meet youth needs.
+Progressive Stipends for youth - \$40-\$100/week depending on time commitment, emphasis on employment skills/education/networks of support, also service if possible Clothing Up to \$300 including basic clothing needs, interview/work clothing, shoes.
+If youth are under 18 and need clothing or other basic needs, must include explanation about why placement/guardian cannot meet youth needs.
 Utilize thrift stores, coat drives.
 When possible, youth contribute to cost.

-Household start-up

-\$300 (linens, dishes, furniture, etc)

-Explore thrift/second-hand stores.

-Storage unit \$50/month for up to three months.

-Bicycles Up to \$400, including helmet and lock

-Cell phone \$150 maximum

-Cell phone service \$50/month, three months at a time.
-Cell phone payments are not for "YDP/other service"

-providers to contact youth" but for youth to access relationships, employment, service providers, emergencies, etc.

-Senior pictures Up to \$150

-Up to \$250 Prom

-Up to \$150 Class ring

-Debt Make a plan with youth to address debt, access financial education, can be supported through include counseling, community service, etc.), team should be in agreement that plan to resolve fine related debt is appropriate, shouldn't be repaid right after fine has been incurred
+Household start-up \$300 (linens, dishes, furniture, etc) Storage unit • Explore thrift/second-hand stores. \$50/month for up to three months.
+Storage unit Up to \$400, including helmet and lock Cell phone Cell phone service \$50/month, three months at a time.
+Cell phone payments are not for "YDP/other service providers to contact youth" but for youth to access relationships, employment, service providers, emergencies, etc. Senior pictures Up to \$150 Prom Up to \$250 Class ring Debt Make a plan with youth to address debt, access financial education, can be supported through Extended Care with a thorough plan Fines Youth must contribute to total amount owed, some restitution needs to have taken place (make include counseling, community service, etc.), team should be in agreement that plan to resolve Hotel stays fine related debt is appropriate, shouldn't be repaid right after fine has been incurred Not paid through YDP, may be available through Economic Services or 211 Tents for homeless Not supported through YDP, youth should be encouraged to access shelters, 211, ES, all other youth available supports for emergency shelter first Rental subsidies Youth must demonstrate a plan to sustain housing long term.
+Groceries Subsidy should decrease over time.
+Youth must apply for 3Squares (if eligible) before requesting grocery support; must Grocenes • routil must apply for 55quares (in engine) before requesting grocery support, must utilize food shelves/pantries. · ····································

-Extended Care with a thorough plan

-Youth must contribute to total amount owed, some restitution needs to have taken place (make Fines

-Hotel stays Not paid through YDP, may be available through Economic Services or 211

-Tents for homeless

-Not supported through YDP, youth should be encouraged to access shelters, 211, ES, all other available supports for emergency shelter first youth

-Rental subsidies Youth must demonstrate a plan to sustain housing long term. •

-Subsidy should decrease over time.

-Youth must apply for 3Squares (if eligible) before requesting grocery support; must Groceries utilize food shelves/pantries.